roie9876/vision4all/README.md

 - **Search Object in Image**: Upload a reference image and a target image to detect if the specified object appears in both images.
 - **Detect Objects in Video/Image**: Upload a video or image to detect and list all objects present.
 - **Video/Image Summary**: Upload a video or image to generate a summary description in Hebrew.
+- **Video Summary with Object Count**: Upload a video to generate a summary description and count the objects detected in the video.

 ## Setup